DeviCatOutlet/devicatoutlet.github.io/candicat.md

   ---

-CandiCat is the official mascot of DeviCat and the star of her Twitch subscriber emotes!
+CandiCat is the official mascot of DeviCat and represents her Twitch subscriber emotes!
 She has two forms: a pink, purple, and white space cat, and a kawaii magical anime girl.
 Though shy at first, once she warms up, she shows all flavors of personality.

-Along her magical travels in space she discovers planet Earth and our greatest treasure - candy!
-But when she tries to talk to humans, no one takes her seriously.
-Her solution?
-Transform into a girl just to get sweets!
-(And we love her for that. ♡)
+CandiCat is a space cat alien.
+One day while travelling space she discovers planet Earth and that we have candy!
+But the only way for her to get sweets is by turning into a girl (as no one takes a talking cat seriously.)
+She also doesn't care to wear shoes.
+All she wants to do is eat (And we love her for that. ♡)

 Lore: CandiCat comes from Mirror Moon, a world where the people are known as “Reflections.”
 Her human form is believed to be the result of her “Reflect” ability, modeled after the first person she met on Earth.